-A few years on, and I am living with said boyfriend in our own place.
-Spurred on by the memory of Bruges (and my love for sloshing red wine into my slow cooker) I have been trying a out a few traditional European ‘Glühwein’ recipes, and this one is pretty fail safe – give it a go!
+Spurred on by the memories of drinking mulled wine in Christmas Markets on Eurpoean city breaks, I have been trying a out a few traditional European ‘Glühwein’ recipes, and this one is pretty fail safe – give it a go!

 Basic Mulled Wine